pranayawathare/Machine-Learning/README.md

 # Machine-Learning
-this include supervised and unsupervised machine learning.
+This include supervised and unsupervised machine learning.
+This include regression model and classification model.